 Thyroid Gland: Size, Shape, and Functions

-The thyroid weighs about 20-25 gms in an adult.
-It is butterfly shaped and it consists of two lobes which are connected together by a median isthmus as shown in the picture.
+The thyroid weighs about 20–25 grams in an adult.
+It is butterfly shaped and it consists of two lobes that are connected together by a median isthmus, as shown in the picture.
 It is located in the front of the neck and is situated just below the larynx or Adam's apple.

 The production of thyroid hormones is under the direct control of the pituitary gland.
-The pituitary gland is an endocrine gland which is situated at the base of the brain and it secretes certain vital hormones which include TSH (Thyroid stimulating hormone) or Thyrotropin, besides others.
-When the level of thyroid hormones (T3 and T4) falls below the required amount, the pituitary gland secretes TSH which stimulates increased production of T3 and T4.
+The pituitary gland is an endocrine gland that is situated at the base of the brain and it secretes certain vital hormones, which include TSH (Thyroid stimulating hormone) or Thyrotropin, besides others.
+When the level of thyroid hormones (T3 and T4) falls below the required amount, the pituitary gland secretes TSH, which stimulates increased production of T3 and T4.
 As the levels of T3 and T4 keep rising in the blood, the pituitary senses this and reduces TSH production.

-The hypothalamus is that part of the brain which produces TRH (Thyrotropin Releasing Hormone).
-TRH regulates the production of TSH by the pituitary, i.e. it has regulatory control over the pituitary gland.
+The hypothalamus is that part of the brain that produces TRH (Thyrotropin Releasing Hormone).
+TRH regulates the production of TSH by the pituitary, i.e., it has regulatory control over the pituitary gland.

 Written & Approved by-